-- (1) EOHHS Initiated Disenrollment Reasons for EOHHS disenrollment from an MMP include but are not limited to:
+- A. EOHHS Initiated Disenrollment Reasons for EOHHS disenrollment from an MMP include but are not limited to:

-- Death;
+- 1. Death;

-- No longer eligible for Medicaid;
+- 2. No longer eligible for Medicaid;

-- Loss of Medicare Part A and/or Part B;
+- 3. Loss of Medicare Part A and/or Part B:

-- Enrollment into a Medicare Advantage (Part C) plan or Medicare Part D prescription drug plan;
+- 4. Enrollment into a Medicare Advantage (Part C) plan or Medicare Part D prescription drug plan;

-- Eligibility error;
+- 5. Eligibility error;

-- Placement in Eleanor Slater Hospital, Tavares, or out-of-state residential hospital;
+- 6. Placement in Eleanor Slater Hospital, Tavares, or out-of-state residential hospital;

-- Incarceration:
+- 7. Incarceration;

-- Changed state of residence:
+- 8. Changed state of residence;

-- Enrollment in PACE; and
+- 9. Enrollment in PACE; and

-- Opt-out to fee-for-service.
+- 10. Opt-out to fee-for-service.

-Beneficiaries who are involuntarily disenrolled because of incarceration are provided Medicaid coverage on a fee for service basis.
+- B. Beneficiaries who are involuntarily disenrolled because of incarceration are provided Medicaid coverage on a fee-for-service basis.
 Beneficiaries who are involuntarily disenrolled for any other reason are enrolled in RHO, pending a review of Medicaid eligibility criteria.
 Once enrolled in RHO, beneficiaries can their change service delivery option according to the disenrollment processes for RHO.

-- (2) Medicare-Medicaid Plan Disenrollment Request The Medicare Medicaid plan may make a written request to EOHHS and CMS asking that a particular member be disenrolled.
+- C. Medicare-Medicaid Plan Disenrollment Request The Medicare-Medicaid plan may make a written request to EOHHS and CMS asking that a particular member be disenrolled.
 Any such request is only considered by EOHHS and CMS when made on the grounds that the member's continued enrollment seriously impairs the entity's capacity to furnish services to either the particular member or other members, the member knowingly provided fraudulent information on the MMP enrollment form that materially affected his or her eligibility to enroll in the MMP, or the member intentionally permitted others to use his or her member identification card to obtain services under the MMP.
-EOHHS and CMS do not permit disenrollment requests based on: - An adverse change in the member's health status; - The member's utilization of medical services; - Uncooperative or disruptive behavior resulting from the member's special needs; - The member exercising treatment decisions with which the MCO or the MCO's provider(s) disagree; or - Diminished or diminishing mental capacity of the member.

-Beneficiaries who are involuntarily disenrolled based on a written request by the MMP receive their Medicaid benefits on a fee for service basis.

-(3) Disenrollment Review All disenrollments are subject to approval by EOHHS and CMS.
-Beneficiaries have the right to appeal EOHHS' and CMS' disenrollment decision (see MCAR Section 0110).
+EOHHS and CMS do not permit disenrollment requests based on: - 1.
+An adverse change in the member's health status; - 2.
+The member's utilization of medical services; - 3.
+Uncooperative or disruptive behavior resulting from the member's special needs; - 4.
+The member exercising treatment decisions with which the MCO or the MCO's provider(s) disagree; or - 5.
+Diminished or diminishing mental capacity of the member. - D. Beneficiaries who are involuntarily disenrolled based on a written request by the MMP receive their Medicaid benefits on a fee-for-service basis. - E. Disenrollment Review All disenrollments are subject to approval by EOHHS and CMS.
+Beneficiaries have the right to appeal EOHHS' and CMS' disenrollment decision (see Medicaid Code of Administrative Rules, Complaints and Appeals).
 EOHHS and CMS determine jointly the disenrollment date as appropriate.

-G. Grievances, Appeals and Hearings
+1.41.7 Grievances, Appeals and Hearings

-MMP members have multiple avenues for contesting decisions that affect their health coverage, including EOHHS and CMS administrative fair hearings.
-The process is as follows:

-- (1) MMP Grievances Grievances directed toward the MMP may be internal or external. - (a) Internal or plan level grievances.
+- A. MMP members have multiple avenues for contesting decisions that affect their health coverage, including EOHHS and CMS administrative fair hearings.
+The process is as follows: - 1.
+MMP Grievances Grievances directed toward the MMP may be internal or external. - a.
+Internal or plan level grievances.
 MMP members, or their authorized representatives, can file a grievance with the MCO or a participating provider at any time by calling or writing the MCO or the provider.
 The MCO must require providers to forward grievances to the MCO.
-If the MMP member is requesting remedial action related to a Medicare issue, the member must file the grievance with the MCO or the provider no later than ninety (90) days after the event or incident triggering the incident (see MCAR Section 0110 for information of Medicaid rules related to grievances).
+If the MMP member is requesting remedial action related to a Medicare issue, the member must file the grievance with the MCO or the provider no later than ninety (90) days after the event or incident triggering the incident (see Medicaid Code of Administrative Rules, Complaints and Appeals for information of Medicaid rules related to grievances).
 The MCO must respond, orally or in writing, to an internal grievance within thirty (30) days after the MCO receives the grievance.
-The MCO must respond, orally or in writing, within twenty four (24) hours whenever the MCO extends the timeframe for a decision or refuses to grant a request for an expedited grievance.
+The MCO must respond, orally or in writing, within twenty-four (24) hours whenever the MCO extends the timeframe for a decision or refuses to grant a request for an expedited grievance.